alifirhas/cmdk-revision/src/503-519/503-Magic-town.md

 With a loud bang, the originally collapsed church was completely lifted off the roof this time, exposing the inside.

-However, it is strange that after smashing the roof of the church, the witch hunters did not find anything abnormal inside, only a door of **** shining with blood-red light was slowly closing.
+However, it is strange that after smashing the roof of the church, the witch hunters did not find anything abnormal inside, only a door of hell shining with blood-red light was slowly closing.

 "Is it over?"
-Looking at the **** portal that was closing, the demon hunters were a little puzzled, and felt it was too easy to solve.
+Looking at the hell portal that was closing, the demon hunters were a little puzzled, and felt it was too easy to solve.

 Not so... right!
 What about the remnants of the Zakarum church in the intelligence?
 Why didn't you see them?